KnightChaser/ebpf-tracer/README.md

 > A simple `strace`-like syscall tracer for Linux, built with C and eBPF.

 This project is a personal exploration into Linux systems programming and eBPF(extended Berkeley Packet Filter).
 It is not intended to be a feature-complete or production-grade replacement for tools like `strace` (Of course).
+Side note, I was incredibly motivated by [SH4DY's "Writing a system call tracer using eBPF" article](https://sh4dy.com/2024/08/03/beetracer/) and [its public source code on GitHub](https://github.com/0xSh4dy/bee_tracer) while making this project!

 | Screenshot #1 | Screenshot #2 |
 |--------|--------|